Hezzym/Hydra-Achievements-Transfer/README.md

 No. The program does not modify any Steam files or game files.
 The entire process only extracts public data through the Steam Web API.

 **Can I use an API key from a secondary account?**
-Yes, but the User ID field must be filled in with your real/main account.
+Yes, but the SteamID field must be filled in with your real/main account.
 The API key itself can be any valid key.

 ## AI Disclaimer